 To understand what WP-CLI is, we start with the "CLI".
 In German, we would translate a CLI (Command Line Interface) as "command line programme".
 You can quickly understand what this is by pressing Win+R on Windows, typing "cmd" and waiting to see what happens.
 On a Mac, all you have to do is start the "Terminal" application.
 The Box with the cryptic lines that opens there usually seems rather daunting to inexperienced people - but with increasing technical knowledge it becomes more and more familiar.

 CLIs have been used as long as computers have existed.
-The principle is quite simple: You give one or more commands to the interface and your computer executes them.
+The principle is quite simple: You write one or more commands into the interface and your computer executes them.
 For example, this command outputs the user name with which you are currently logged in to your PC:

-However, this is not very intuitive and requires that you know what you want from your computer and how.
+However, this is not very intuitive and requires that you know what you want from your computer and how to get there.
 That's why Graphic User Interfaces (GUI) like Windows and Mac OS emerged to control the computer in a visually appealing way.
 These graphical user interfaces eventually became the standard way for people to interact with computers.

-What is WP-CLI and what is it for?
+What is WP-CLI and what does it do?

 What is WP-CLI and why should you use it?
 In short, WP-CLI is a file that allows you to execute specific commands in the WordPress terminal.
 You can find a complete list of commands in the official WP-CLI documentation.
 There is also the possibility to create your own WP-CLI commands.
 You can read how this works in the "Commands Cookbook".

 With WP-CLI you can automate processes that would otherwise consume your valuable time, starting with the most basic task - installing WordPress.
 The basic installation of WordPress is not a big challenge, but if you have a site in local development and now want to host the staging or production site online, you will need to reinstall WordPress and the necessary plugins.